10 Things I Have Learned In Ten Years Of Marriage

 4. Unmarried people should shut the hell up about married people shit.

 I am tired of single people with opinions about marriage.
-Likewise, I am tired of people with no parents offering parenting advice (more to come below).
+Likewise, I am tired of people with no children offering parenting advice (more to come below).

 Shut the fuck up please single people (and by single people, I mean unmarried).
 Thanksbai.